javaservlets/WorkspaceOne/README.md

 ![image alt text](./config/logo.png)

-# Device Posture - Airwatch - VMware WorkstationONE
+# Device Posture - Airwatch - VMware WorkpaceONE

 This ForgeRock Authentication Tree queries a Mobile Device Management (MDM) system to see whether or not the end-user's device satisfies a Compliance Policy (ie, checks it's "Device Posture") before it is allowed to access a protected resource.